 occasion for prostate cancer patients with recurrent cases.

-For certain men with advanced, metastatic (spreading) prostate cancer that is resistant to hormone therapy, a newly FDA-approved cancer vaccine — called Provenge — is now available.
+For certain men with advanced, metastatic (spreading) prostate cancer that is resistant to hormone therapy, an FDA-approved cancer vaccine — called Provenge — is available.

 - As a vaccine, Provenge harnesses the body's immune system to fight cancer.
 Unlike preventive vaccines, which protect people from developing particular diseases, Provenge is a therapeutic vaccine which is given to people who have already developed